This lab assignment should get you used to running update21

-If you don't have one already, create a cs21 subdirectory in your home directory and set the permissions so that only you can access it.
-Here is an example of commands to enter to do this and to verify that it worked ('$' is the shell prompt and text after '#' are comments explaining the commands):
+If you don't have one already, create a cs21 subdirectory in your home directory.
+Here is an example of the commands to enter to do this and to verify that it worked ('$' is the shell prompt and text after '#' are comments explaining the commands):

-$ cd # change current working directory to your home directory $ pwd # print current working directory $ mkdir cs21 # create a new subdirectory named cs21 $ ls # list contents of current working directory (your home directory) $ chmod 700 cs21 # set permissions on directory cs21 so that only you can cd to it $ ls -l # check permissions on files in your home directory (should be drwx------) $ cd cs21 # change current working directory to cs21 $ pwd # print current working directoryHere is some information about the Unix directory structure.
+$ cd # change current working directory to your home directory $ pwd # print current working directory $ mkdir cs21 # create a new subdirectory named cs21 $ ls # list contents of current working directory (your home directory) $ cd cs21 # change current working directory to cs21 $ pwd # print current working directoryHere is some information about the Unix directory structure.

-Once you have learned how to use a Unix editor program, run update21 to get the starting directory for homework 0, then cd into that directory:
+Once you have learned how to use a Unix editor program, run update21 to get the starting directory for the intial lab, then change into that directory:

 $ update21 # creates subdirectory 00 in your cs21/labs directory $ cd # cd into your home directory $ cd cs21/labs/00 # cd into the directory for lab 00 $ pwd # check to see that you are in the correct directory # if you are, pwd should list: /home/your_user_name/cs21/labs/00The program handin21 will only submit files in this labs/00 directory.

-Next, start up vim (or vi) and open a new file named
+Next, start up the editor and open a new file named

 $ cat bio.txt